Cavernous Swiss power plant undermined by renewable energy

 As a result, Nant de Drance and some other major Swiss pumped storage projects now look a lot less profitable.
 Several projects in Switzerland, Germany and Austria have been put on ice.
 But for Nant de Drance, it was too late to stop digging.

-Since 2008, workers have cut 17 kilometers of tunnels, excavated nearly 2 million cubic meters of rock, and are finishing two 425 meter deep vertical shafts that will drop water onto the Swiss plant’s six turbines from an altitude of 2200 meters.
+Since 2008, workers have cut 17 kilometres of tunnels, excavated nearly 2 million cubic metres of rock, and are finishing two 425 metre deep vertical shafts that will drop water onto the Swiss plant’s six turbines from an altitude of 2200 metres.
 Together, they will generate 900 megawatt, as much as a nuclear plant.

-At 194 meters long, 52 meters high and 32 meters wide, the machine cavern of Nant de Drance has an interior volume bigger than the Paris Notre Dame cathedral.
+At 194 metres long, 52 metres high and 32 metres wide, the machine cavern of Nant de Drance has an interior volume bigger than the Paris Notre Dame cathedral.

-“Welcome to the center of the earth,” Nant de Drance director Eric Wuilloud said while driving along the five kilometer access tunnel into the cavern, which could easily double as the headquarters of a Bond movie villain.
+“Welcome to the centre of the earth,” Nant de Drance director Eric Wuilloud said while driving along the five kilometre access tunnel into the cavern, which could easily double as the headquarters of a Bond movie villain.

 The first turbines will go online in 2018, but turning a profit from it could take years, given the market backdrop.